netsec-ethz/rains/man/zpub.md

 * `DoSigning`: If set to true, all sections with signature meta data are signed.
 * `OutputPath`: If not an empty string, a zonefile with the signed sections is generated and stored at the provided path
-* `DoPublish`: If set to true, sends the signed sections to all authoritative rains servers
+* `DoPublish`: If set to true, sends the signed sections to all authoritative rains servers.
+If the zone is smaller than the maximum allowed size, the zone is sent.
+Otherwise, the zone section's content is sent separately such that the maximum message size is not exceeded.